-Derivative instruments including swaps, interest rate futures contracts and other financial futures contracts which are traded on a Recognised Market shall be valued at the settlement price as determined by the relevant Recognised Market at the relevant Valuation Point, provided that where it is not the practice of the relevant Recognised Market to quote a settlement price, or if a settlement price is not available for any reason, such instruments shall be valued at their probable realisation value as the Directors or a delegate shall determine.
+Derivative instruments including swaps, interest rate futures contracts and other financial futures contracts which are traded on a Recognised Market shall be valued at the settlement price as determined by the relevant Recognised

+Market at the relevant Valuation Point, provided that where it is not the practice of the relevant Recognised Market to quote a settlement price, or if a settlement price is not available for any reason, such instruments shall be valued at their probable realisation value as the Manager or an external valuer shall determine.

-Derivative instruments which are not dealt on a Recognised Market shall be valued at a price obtained from the counterparty or on the basis of the probable realisation value determined by a competent person appointed by the Directors and approved by the Custodian for such purpose, or by any other means provided the value is approved by the Custodian.
-If a derivative instrument is valued at a price obtained from the counterparty, such price shall be verified at least quarterly by a party independent of the counterparty approved for such purpose by the Custodian.
-If a derivative instrument is valued in any other way, such valuation shall be reconciled on at least a monthly basis to a valuation provided by the counterparty and any significant difference shall be promptly investigated and explained.
+Derivative instruments not dealt on a Recognised Market shall be valued at a price obtained from the counterparty or on the basis of their probable realisation value determined by the Manager or by an external valuer.
 Notwithstanding the above provisions, forward foreign exchange contracts and interest rate swap contracts may be valued by reference to freely available market quotations.